isawnyu/geocollider/README.md

 This is a Ruby program/framework for gazetteer alignment.
 It aims to provide generic functionality for finding potential matches between two placename datasets.

+**WARNING:** This project is still under active initial development, and may be subject to massive changes and API breakage.

 ## Organization

 Superclass: